 Patients treated with appropriate antibiotics in the early stages of Lyme disease usually recover rapidly and completely.
 Antibiotics commonly used for oral treatment include doxycycline, amoxicillin, or cefuroxime axetil.
 Patients with certain neurological or cardiac forms of illness may require intravenous treatment with drugs such as ceftriaxone or penicillin.

-Lifespan Lyme Disease Center at Newport Hospital and Pediatric Lyme Disease Clinic at Hasbro Children's Hospital in Providence provide special Lyme treatment clinics for adults and children, by healthcare provider referral only.
+Lifespan Lyme Disease Center at The Miriam Hospital and Pediatric Lyme Disease Clinic at Hasbro Children's Hospital in Providence provide special Lyme treatment clinics for adults and children, by healthcare provider referral only.